crate/crate-clients-tools/docs/integrate/etl.md

 - [CrateDB and Apache Airflow: Building a data ingestion pipeline]
 - [Building a hot and cold storage data retention policy in CrateDB with Apache Airflow]

+Tutorials and resources about configuring the managed variants, Astro and CrateDB Cloud.

+- [ETL with Astro and CrateDB Cloud in 30min - fully up in the cloud]
+- [ETL pipeline using Apache Airflow with CrateDB (Source)]
+- [Run an ETL pipeline with CrateDB and data quality checks]

 ```{seealso}
 [CrateDB and Apache Airflow]
 ```